Felix-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - A script that displays 2 files
 - A script to display the last 10 lines of file /etc/passwd.
 - A script to display the first 10 lines of file /etc/passwd
+- A script to display the third line of the file iacta